Towards Finding Longer Proofs: Experiments

-Vampire, E and leanCoP use human-designed strategies instead of learning.
-In our tests we use the \emph{casc} mode for Vampire, the \emph{auto} and \emph{auto-schedule} modes for E and the default collection of 40 strategies for leanCoP (the standard casc setup), each with a timeout of $60$ sec. per problem.
-For \rlc we used the same hyperparameters as those described in \cite{rlcop}, only modifying the policy temperature from $2.5$ to $1.5$.
-The number of inferences in the MCTS was limited to $200000$.
-For Stage $1$ and $2$ \rlc was run directly on the evaluation set.
-For Stage $3$ all problems were too hard to solve without guidance within the inference limit, so we started with the version trained on the solutions of Stage $2$.
-For \flop we report the best models trained without proofs.
+We compare \flop with a random model, two state-of-the-art saturation-style theorem provers (E 2.4, Vampire 4.3.0), a heuristic guided connection tableau prover (\lc 2.1), and \rlc (one of the mcts-CoPs).
+Vampire, E, and \lc use human-designed strategies instead of learning.
+We use these provers in the configuration used for CASC, the yearly competition of fully automated theorem provers, employing a time limit of $60$ sec. per problem.
+For E, we also report the results of the \emph{auto-schedule} mode.
+For \rlc we used the hyperparameters described in \cite{rlcop}, only modifying the policy temperature from $2.5$ to $1.5$, as this works better with the Robinson datasets.
+The number of inferences in MCTS was limited to $200000$. \rlc was trained on the whole evaluation set, while \flop was trained on a single problem: $1 \cdot 1 = 1$ and $1 \cdot 1 \cdot 1 = 1$ for RA-1 and RA-2, respectively.\footnote{For a description of RA-3 training problems, see Experiment~2.}

-The success ratios are given in Table~\ref{tab:other_provers}.
-E's \emph{auto-schedule} tries multiple strategies and finds one with the left-to-right ordering of all the addition and multiplication axioms.
-This solves all of our problems immediately without any proof search by only using rewriting to a normal form~\cite{Rewriting}.
+Success ratios are given in Table~\ref{tab:other_provers}. \flop is only outperformed by E's \emph{auto-schedule}, which tries multiple strategies and finds one with the left-to-right ordering of all the addition and multiplication axioms.
+This solves all of our problems immediately without proof search by only rewriting to a normal form~\cite{Rewriting}.
 This demonstrates the power of equational theorem proving when a suitable term ordering exists and can be found by human-designed heuristics.
-This is however far from guaranteed in general and nontrivial even in such simple domains, as witnessed by Vampire's failure to find this ordering.
-To evaluate E without access to its built-in rewriting capability, we have renamed the equality to a new predicate `eq' axiomatized exactly in the same way as in \fc.
-The auto-schedule mode then solves $54\%$ problems in Stage $1$, comparable to the auto mode.
-Overall, \flop solves the most problems in all stages if we count systems that rely on search space exploration.
+This is, however, far from guaranteed in general even in such simple domains, as witnessed by Vampire's failure to find this ordering.
+To evaluate E without access to its built-in rewriting capability, we have renamed the equality to a new predicate `eq' axiomatized exactly in the same way as in \lc.
+The auto-schedule mode then becomes somewhat weaker than the auto mode, see Table~\ref{tab:other_provers}.